 If you’re having a problem, it can be very helpful to talk to someone about it.
 Receiving emotional support and information may help you solve the problem or make you feel better about your situation.
 No matter how big or small the problem is, you don’t have to be alone.
 We also want to help you stay safe.

-You can call Child Helpline Cambodia anytime for free on 1280 if you have any other questions about phone counselling.
+You can call or send text messages to Child Helpline Cambodia anytime for free on 1280 if you have any other questions about phone counselling.

 Thank you to ChildLine UK for allowing us to adapt some information from their website for this page.